FabioPlunser/ps_parprog_2024/11/ex2/result.md

 | 10 | 1.788s | - |
 | 12 | 1.879s | 5.553s |

 There seems to be a performance decrease after a certain number of threads, likely due to overhead.
-The performance decrease seems to be caused by the `redis` method.
+The performance decrease seems to be caused by the `resid` method.
 We have not been able to overcome this limitation.